otrv4/otrv4/architecture-decisions/003-user-profile.md

 Although it is possible to check for a version publication, this does not stop an attacker from spoofing responses about whether the profile exists or not.
 So in the case where an attacker spoofs the Query Message to contain versions lower than four and the response to a request for a User Profile, a version downgrade attack is possible.
-On the other hand, the user profile will protect against version rollback attacks in OTRv4 and higher.
+On the other hand, the user profile will protect against version rollback attacks for OTRv4 and higher.

 If more than one valid user profile is available from the server, the one with the latest expiry will take priority.